lamroger/waffie/README.md

 Concepts like loss calculation and model drift already exist in traditional machine learning settings.
 The Waffie CLI is built to help make those concepts accessible to software developers leveraging LLM APIs, enabling them to create the best out-of-this-world solutions possible.

 ## How
-We leverage prompt engineering and [TypeChat](https://github.com/microsoft/TypeChat/) to direct the LLM into responding in a machine-readable way.
+We leverage prompt engineering and are inspired by [TypeChat](https://github.com/microsoft/TypeChat/), directing the LLM into responding in a machine-readable way.

 Configuration is read through a Waffiefile where you can specify test files, API providers, and model versions.